hacklab-turku/visitors/api.md

 Jyväskylä.
 Change the URL to your site before running in other networks.

-The examples are piped through jq which pretty-prints the output.
+The examples below are piped through `jq` which pretty-prints the output.
 You may leave it out if you can natively parse JSON :-)

 Get list of nicknames: